 After successfully completing the core modules, those registered for the Postgraduate Diploma and MSc must successfully pass a required number of elective modules to complete the award.

 To complete the Postgraduate Diploma, 4 elective modules (in addition to the 4 core modules) must be studied from the list below.

 Students registered for the MSc must choose five elective modules from the list below, and must also complete a project report in their final year.
-(Alternatively, 3 further elective modules may be chosen from the list below in place of the project report.)
+Alternatively, 3 further elective modules may be chosen from the list below in place of the project report.

 - EPM101 Fundamentals of Epidemiology

-- EPM303 Epidemiology of Non-communicable Diseases
+- EPM307 Global Epidemiology of Non-Communicable Diseases

 - GHM201 Health Systems

 - IDM301 Epidemiology and Control of Infectious Diseases in Developing Countries